Please enjoy the following courtesy the Heritage Foundation:

 San Diego school district administrators gave “across-the-board” raises to everyone in the district recently, and now they have to find a way to pay for it, explains the Voice of San Diego.
-“Operating revenues are expected to by the end of the current fiscal year,” the Voice writes.
+“Operating revenues are expected to come up nearly $38 million short by the end of the current fiscal year,” the Voice writes.

 This seems to be a pattern in California: In Los Angeles, district officials also awarded raises before deciding where the spending would come from.
 Earlier this year in the Orange County Register, I wrote, “Making promises to spend more in order to end the [teacher] strike was the easy part.
 LAUSD superintendent Austin Beutner has admitted he still does not know how the district will pay for these spending increases.”